Kinjalrk2k/Visualizing-WhatsApp-Chats/README.md

 * Area Chart showing the total number of messages sent by dates
 * Date on which maximum number of messages were sent
 * Date on which minimum number of messages were sent
+* Line Chart showing messaging frequency of each sender, datewise, overlapped
-* Line Chart showing messaging frequency of each sender, datewise
+* Line Chart showing messaging frequency of each sender, datewise, subplots
+* Calender Plot showing messaging frequency, datewise
+* Datewise Corelation between senders
 * Bar Chart showing hourly messaging frequency
+* Bar Chart showing hourly messaging frequency, senderwise
-* Pie Chart showing Overall Sentiment
+* ~Pie Chart showing Overall Sentiment~
-* Pie Chart showing Senderwise Sentiment
+* ~Pie Chart showing Senderwise Sentiment~

 ### Notes
 This project was created and tested under Windows.
 Also, I've been using Anaconda